sarahmaddox/site-webdev/src/angular/guide/server-communication.md

   }
 ```

-You can revise that `HeroService` to get the heroes from the server using the Dart `BrowserClient` client service:
+The following code is used to revise the  `HeroService` to get the heroes from the server using the Dart `BrowserClient` client service:

 <?code-excerpt "lib/src/toh/hero_service.dart (revised)" region="v1" title?>
 ```